Dunkl Operators for Arbitrary Finite Groups: Background Material

 In classical differential geometry a principal bundle has canonically associated vertical tangent vectors of the total space.
 But the horizontal vectors of such a bundle are not uniquely determined, though any `reasonable' choice of them is (or is equivalent to) an Ehresmann connection on the principal bundle.
 (See \cite{spivak} for much more about this.)
 In the theory of non-commutative geometry we typically have a space corresponding to $1$-forms (namely, the fodc~$\Gamma$) instead of a space of tangent vectors.
-So the quantum situation is dual to the classical situation, that is, a QPB has canonically associated horizontal spaces $\mathfrak{hor} (P) \subset \Omega(P)$, which do not require the existence of a (quantum) connection for their definition.
+So the quantum situation is dual to the classical situation, that is, a QPB has a canonically associated horizontal space $\mathfrak{hor} (P) \subset \Omega(P)$, which does not require the existence of a (quantum) connection for its definition.
 Specifically, we use the definition in \cite{MichoQPB2}, namely

 which is a $*$-subalgebra of $\Omega(P)$.
 We say that the elements of $ \mathfrak{hor} (P) $ are the {\em horizontal forms} of $\Omega (P)$.
 So $ \Omega(M) \subset \mathfrak{hor} (P)$, possibly with a proper inclusion, and $ \mathfrak{hor} (P)$ inherits the structure of a graded vector space from $\Omega(P)$, that is